 No other distribution strategy in the history of business can simultaneously acquire users, convert them into stakeholders, create viral network effects, decentralize governance, and generate billions in earned media attention in a single event.
 Traditional companies spend decades and billions of dollars trying to achieve what Uniswap accomplished in one afternoon in September 2020.

-This report analyzes why airdrops work at a structural level, what separates the five most successful token distributions in history from the hundreds that failed, and what the framework looks like for projects planning their own TGE in 2026 and beyond.
+This report analyzes why airdrops work at a structural level, what separates the most successful token distributions in history from the hundreds that failed, what changed in 2025 and 2026, and what the framework looks like for projects planning their own TGE.
+Every figure links to a source that states that exact number, checked on 2 August 2026.